If you live in a home with both cats and dogs, you've probably experienced the frustration: your dog treats the litter box like it's a snack station.

 Rather than relying on enclosed covers or gates, it raises the litter area to create a physical barrier while maintaining airflow and feline comfort.

-Its stable design and elevated height reflect the prevention principles discussed in this article.
+Its stable design and raised height reflect the prevention principles discussed in this article.

-For pet owners looking to simplify litter management in multi-pet homes, an elevated system can reduce stress, improve hygiene, and minimize daily correction battles.
+For pet owners looking to simplify litter management in multi-pet homes, a raised system can reduce stress, improve hygiene, and minimize daily correction battles.

 Reclaiming Calm in a Multi-Pet Household